shettysach/shettysach.github.io/markdown/02_render/render.md

 ```
 _MathML representation of the above equation_

-To convert from LaTeX to MathML, `pulldown-cmark` events are used to identify math and code sections.
+To convert from LaTeX to MathML, [`pulldown_cmark`](https://crates.io/crates/pulldown-cmark) events are used to identify math and code sections.
 When `pulldown-cmark` parses the markdown file, it detects the tags for both inline and block math expressions.
 Then, the LaTeX inside these sections, is converted to MathML using the [`pulldown_latex`](https://crates.io/crates/pulldown-latex) crate.
 The resultant MathML is added to the output events vector and the math is rendered.

 Sum of cubes of the first $n$ natural numbers $\mathbb{N}$